ashtonkellis/16-19-auth-asset-mgt/README.md

 ## Load Testing Analysis
 All testing performed on the deployed heroku app, using the free tier option.

+Latency is the defined as the delay incurred in communicating ta message.
+Its helpful to think of it as "time on the wire".

+Response time is the total time that it takes between when a user submits a request and when they receive a response.
+It includes the latency plus the processing time.

 RPS: The depolyed app was tested using 1000 responses per second
 Latency:
 - Min: 99.6 ms (the minimum latency observed was 0.096 seconds)